 Diffuse Intrinsic Medullary or Pontine Gliomas: These tumors can never be surgically removed.
 The diagnosis can be made from an MRI but sometimes a biopsy is recommended to confirm the aggressiveness of the tumor.
 Radiation therapy is recommended to temporarily stop the tumor from growing, although it is rarely curative.
 Chemotherapy has not been shown to improve outcome.
 Many studies are underway to better understand the biology of diffuse brainstem gliomas and to find better treatments.

-About treatment for Brainstem Glioma at Children’s Hospitals and Clinics of Minnesota
+About treatment for brainstem glioma at Children’s Minnesota

 If you are a family member looking for a Children’s neuro-oncologist, please call our clinic at 612-813-5940.